Structured Content at HDIR

-In Content Studio, every piece of content must have a content type—common examples being page, post, author, image, document, video, folder, and site.
+In Content Studio, every piece of content must have a content type.
+Common examples are page, post, author, image, document, video, folder, and site.
 Some are default, but most must be built by a developer—and thereby be fully customized.

 Each content item of the same type shares traits in the form of the same fields and the same metadata.
 Fields are characterized by their input types.
 Examples of input types include TextArea, ContentSelector, HtmlArea, ImageSelector, TextLine, and many more.

-By having the same structure, all content items of the same content type can be treated in a predictable fashion in different scenarios.
-For instance, all guidelines can be shown in a list on a page, as snippets in an external patient journal, and of course as individual pages—all based on the same data.
+By having the same structure, all content items of the same content type can be treated in a predictable way in different scenarios.
+For instance, all guidelines can be shown as a list on a page, as snippets in an external patient journal, and of course as individual pages.
+And all are based on the same data.

-The content model used by the Norwegian Directorate of Health takes full advantage of the content type/content item structure inherent in the Enonic platform.
+The content model used by the Norwegian Directorate of Health takes full advantage of the content type/item structure inherent in the Enonic platform.

-As such, there are dozens of different content types, each with their own varieties of fields, which interact with each other in different ways through both forms and components.
+As such, there are dozens of different content types, each with their own varieties of fields.
+The content types interact with each other in different ways through both forms and components.

 Each content type has 25 common core fields.
 These are divided into six broad groups: